 Having to constantly switch between worksheets can become confusing, so it may be easier to work with those sheets side by side.
-This is done by opening new windows from the same workbook.
+This is done by opening new windows from the same workbook and have different sheet displayed in each window.